Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 ## Current Focus

+- Initial project setup and organization.
+- Standardizing asset file naming conventions.
+The current task is renaming image assets for a player character's "wobble" animation.

+## Next Steps

+- Implement the file renaming for `/assets/player/wobble/`.
+- Continue defining the project structure and core editor functionality based on the project brief.

+## Active Decisions

+- Asset filenames should be lowercase, use hyphens as separators, and follow the pattern `[description]-[framenumber].[extension]`.

+## Patterns and Preferences

+- Use PowerShell for file system operations on Windows.
+- Follow custom instructions regarding memory bank updates, planning, and communication style.

+## Current Focus

 **Conditionally Initialize Game Based on Orientation:** Modify `src/main.ts` to only initialize the Phaser `Game` instance when the screen is detected to be in a landscape orientation.
 Implement checks both on initial load and on orientation changes.

 ## Recent Changes